Welcome to today's edition of the Rush 24-7 podcast.

 Nobody got mad at it.

-People he didn't show respect to the Bible.
+People, he didn't respect the Bible.

-I didn't compare his book to the Bible.
+He didn't compare his book to the Bible.

-But that's not the reaction, because they know this is all part of the connection I keep trying to tell people about that Trump has with his supporters or with the people interested in him.
+But that's not the reaction because they know this is all part of the connection I keep trying to tell people about that Trump has with his supporters or with the people interested in him.

-Anyway, I gotta take a break again.
+Anyway, I got to take a break again.

 So sit tight and be patient.